One-level density estimates for Dirichlet L-functions with extended support: Exponential sums estimates

 \begin{proposition} Let the notations and hypotheses be as in~\cite[Theorem~2.1]{Drappeau2017}.
 Then

 where~$\|b_{N,R,S}\|_2^2 = \sum_{n,r,s} \abs{b_{n,r,s}}^2$, and here

 \end{proposition}

-\begin{remark} The bound of Proposition~\ref{prop:newbound-DI} is monotonically stronger as~$\theta$ decreases.
-Under the Petersson-Ramanujam conjecture for Maass forms, which predicts that~$\theta=0$ is admissible, the second term in~\eqref{eq:def-DI-K} is smaller than the first. \end{remark}
+\begin{remark} The bound of Proposition~\ref{prop:newbound-DI} is monotonically stronger as~$\theta$ decreases, since the first term is larger than~$CS(RS+N)(RD+qC)$.
+Under the Petersson-Ramanujan conjecture for Maass forms, which predicts that~$\theta=0$ is admissible, the second term in~\eqref{eq:def-DI-K} is smaller than the first. \end{remark}